As our kids become more connected - cell phones, IM, iPods, and YouTube –

 When I was a kid, skiing was the weekend

 activity, period.
 Après ski consisted of my brothers and me entertaining

 ourselves in the parking lot snow bank while my parents went to the bar.

 Today’s next gen expects to ski, hit the parks, tube, hot tub and then “do

 something” in the evenings.

 Whether or not this demand for on-demand distraction is healthy or not – I’m not going to cover.
-Perhaps Dr. Phil could help with that hot topic.
-Instead, let me point out that ski resorts are adding on adolescent amusement beyond last chair at 4pm.
+Instead, let me point out New England ski resorts with adolescent amusement beyond last chair at 4pm.
 After all, it’s the facebook and youtube youth that are surfing the web, ultimately steering the family SUV to their choice of ski area.
 Resorts are counting on the kids to bring their wallets (kid code for parents) by amping these kid-geared events.